-O Departamento de Arquitectura, através da unidade curricular de Arquitectura IV (5ºano), tem o prazer de convidar todos os interessados a assistir à Conferência do Arquitecto Paisagista João Gomes da Silva a ser realizada no dia 8 de Junho às 18.00h
+O Departamento de Arquitetura, através da unidade curricular de Arquitetura IV (5ºano), tem o prazer de convidar todos os interessados a assistir à Conferência do Arquitecto Paisagista João Gomes da Silva a ser realizada no dia 8 de Junho às 18.00h

 Graduated in Landscape Architecture from the Universidade de Évora in 1987, and lectured there as an assistant from 1987 till 1994.

 Since 2001 he is an invited professor at the Architecture Department of the Universidade Autónoma de Lisboa.